I needed to find a budget wedding dress so I took the plunge a week or so back and parted with the cash.

 Looking for a classic wedding dress on a budget?
 Why not start with a going to a sample sale or factory outlet.
 They sell dresses off the peg for 70% cheaper than the labelled price.
 Now if that’s not a budget wedding dress I don’t know what is?

 The dresses are normally new with some that may have been used for catwalks or modelling.
-They are usually discontinued lines or unused samples.
+They have usually discontinued lines or unused samples.

 You could potentially look to bag a dress between £150 and £450.

 Head to the high street for a budget wedding dress and you’ll be surprised how much choice you’ll get.
 Some well known shops have a selection of dresses that won’t hurt the purse so much.

 As well as the bride, BHS also cater for bridesmaids and the boys.
 They quite often have special sales and do a mean winter sale.
 Price for a budget wedding dress start at £80.